-In these cases, we may request that the issuer provide us with a cash flow forecast to support its assumed period of liquidity (i.e. ability to continue operations).
-As noted above, the proceeds of the offering should only be considered in an issuer's cash flow forecast where the offering is a bought deal or where there is a minimum subscription or stand-by commitment.
-If a forecast is provided, we will assess whether the assumptions are consistent with the disclosure made in the prospectus as well as the issuer's historical financial performance.
+In these cases, we may request that the issuer provide us with a forecasted cash flow summary to support its assumed period of liquidity (i.e. ability to continue operations).
+As noted above, the proceeds should only be included in this analysis when there is a bought deal, or where there is a minimum offering amount or stand-by commitment or, in the case of alternative financing arrangements, where there is certainty of proceeds.

-The cash flow forecast should project the issuer's cash flow from operating activities for the period of time the issuer has represented that it can continue operations.
-The forecast should take the form of a statement of cash flows as presented in the issuer's financial statements in accordance with International Financial Reporting Standards (IFRS).
-The forecast must be accompanied by a set of robust assumptions to support management's estimates.
-We may need supporting schedules and further details in order to assess the reasonableness of the assumptions made by the issuer.
-See the discussion below about whether this disclosure constitutes forward-looking information (FLI) and forward looking financial information (FOFI).
+The cash flow summary should project the issuer's significant sources and uses of cash for the period of time the issuer has represented that it can continue operations and address the issuer's working capital deficit, if one exists.
+The summary should also be accompanied by a set of material factors and assumptions to support management's estimates.
+We will assess whether the assumptions are consistent with the disclosure made in the prospectus as well as the issuer's historical financial performance and obligations.
+We may request supporting schedules and further details in order to assess the reasonableness of the assumptions made by the issuer.
+See the discussion below about whether this disclosure constitutes forward-looking information (FLI) and future-oriented financial information (FOFI).

-In the limited circumstances where we request a cash flow forecast, we may request additional disclosure in the prospectus.
+In the limited circumstances where we request a cash flow summary, we may request additional disclosure in the prospectus.
 Specifically, we may ask that the following be included in the prospectus:

-- the forecast in its entirety along with all significant assumptions and the material risk factors that could cause actual results to differ materially from the forecast, or - significant portions of the forecast or material factors and assumptions used to develop the forecast.
+- the summary in its entirety along with all significant assumptions and the material risk factors that could cause actual results to differ materially from the summary, or - significant portions of the cash flow summary or material factors and assumptions used to develop the summary.

 This information supports the representation regarding the issuer's ability to continue operations and may inform investors' investment decisions.
-We may conclude that, in certain cases, the forecast represents a material fact in the particular circumstances of the issuer due to concerns over its financial condition.
+We may conclude that, in certain cases, the cash flow summary represents a material fact in the particular circumstances of the issuer due to concerns over its financial condition.
 Any disclosure included in the prospectus is subject to liability provisions.

-Forward-looking information and future oriented financial information
+Forward-looking information and future-oriented financial information